Back to Basics Guides

 Problematic pages in the reporting feature.

-And, to top it off, a summary of the list of active issues can be viewed.
+To top it off, a summary of the list of active issues can be viewed.

 List of active issues on the site.